GageGabaldon/GameMakerProjects/pong2/README.md

 ## Instructions

 This is pong like you have never seen it before exhilarating and extravagant and perhaps a little sexy.
 Play pong progress and don't die.
+The longer you Play the greater the game gets.
+Play until you hit ten points :)

 Paddle MOVEMENT
 - W to move up